University campus in South Carolina

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Information Systems Degree Programs in South Carolina — Detailed School Profiles
+In-depth Information Systems program profiles in South Carolina

 The Bachelor of Science in Computer Information Systems at University of South Carolina is a 120-credit ABET-accredited program designed to prepare students for careers managing and implementing information systems in organizational environments.
 The curriculum combines foundational computer science with business courses, including a required minor in Business Information Management covering economics, accounting, management, and systems in business.
 Students complete a two-course capstone sequence (CSCE 490 and CSCE 492) that culminates in a computing project.
 The program offers two concentration options: Artificial Intelligence (12 credits) with courses in machine learning, robotics, and big data analytics, or Cybersecurity (6 credits) focusing on secure software and cryptography.
 Lower division computing courses must be completed with a C or higher.
 Graduates develop competencies in analyzing complex computing problems, designing computing-based solutions, professional communication, ethical decision-making, and team leadership.
 The program emphasizes the ability to support delivery, use, and management of information systems within enterprise environments.